Ever wish there was a way you could speed up the link building process?

 - Link relevancy – what makes a link relevant?
 Topical relevance.
 Topical relevance is all about finding sites that have relevance to your topic.
 Using the example above with the mobile OS market, a site on Symbian OS won’t be helpful if you are hunting down sites related to Androids…or vice versa.
 This is another task you can delegate to an intern or college student.

 - Human-review – this process will take hours to go through because you are taking each link and opening them up on the web.
 You can speed things up with the URL reviewer tool that allows you to go through hundreds in an hour.

-In the end, link qualification needs the eyes and mind of an expert on it to work effectively.
-There is just not too much you can automate here.
+In the end, link qualification needs the eyes and mind of an expert for it to work effectively.
+There is just not very much you can automate here.

 If you are wondering what I look for when going through a site: